-The chart here shows the monthly svstem availability for the 3 EUMETCast services coverina Europe.
-Africa and the Americas respectively.
-Both EUMETCast Africa and EUMETCast Americas systems in effect. extensions of are.
-EUMETCast Europe and thus the endsystem availability to-end is calculated taking due account of the availability of EUMETCast Europe and of the respective extensions.
+The chart here shows the monthly availability system for the 2 EUMETCast services covering Europe Africa respectively.
+The and EUMETCast Africa system is currently an extension of EUMETCast Europe and thus its end-to-end system availability is calculated taking due account of the availability of both systems.